 PotCoin is a cryptocurrency designed specifically to allow users to buy and sell cannabis products without the need of banks to facilitate the transactions.
-This guide shows you how to buy and trade PotCoin in 2020.
+This guide shows you how to buy PotCoin in 2020.

 Where to buy PotCoin